 Added Legal Protection for Financial Criminals?

-Without trial by jury, the legal process would be even further tilted in the favour of the UK’s financial and business elite.
+Without trial by jury, the legal process could be further tilted in the favour of the UK’s financial and business elite.
 After all, it’s easier to corrupt one judge than 12 (angry) men and women.
-And this is the UK we are talking about, the country that arguably perfected the art (if you can call it that) of financial crime, which it then exported around the world.
+And this is the UK we are talking about, the country that arguably perfected the art (if you can call it that) of financial crime.

-All of this would be concerning enough if it were being done by a government that had shown itself to be more or less worthy of the voters’ trust.
-That is most definitely not the case here.
+The drastic curtailing of jury trials would be concerning enough if it were being done by a government that had shown itself to be more or less worthy of the voters’ trust.
+That is not the case here.

 It’s not hard to see why: they have broken just about every promise they made to voters.
 As the veteran journalist Peter Oborne warned before Starmer’s election, “it would be very unwise to believe a word Starmer says — he has a long record of making promises which he then goes on to break.”